-Both nominees are presently directors of the Company whose terms will expire at the meeting.
+All of the nominees are presently directors of the Company whose terms will expire at the annual meeting.
 The proposed nominees are willing to be elected and to serve.
-In the event that either nominee is unable to serve or is otherwise unavailable for election, which is not contemplated, the incumbent Wolverine Board of Directors may or may not select a substitute nominee.
+In the event that a nominee is unable to serve or is otherwise unavailable for election, which is not contemplated, the incumbent Wolverine Board of Directors may or may not select a substitute nominee.
 If a substitute nominee is selected, all proxies will be voted for the substitute nominee designated by the Board of Directors.
-If a substitute nominee is not selected, all proxies will be voted for the remaining nominee.
+If a substitute nominee is not selected, all proxies will be voted for the remaining nominees.
 Proxies will not be voted for a greater number of persons than the number of nominees named above.